Christophe-pere/Text-classification/README.md

 ---
 Next steps:
 - Use compressed layer with [TensorNet](https://github.com/google/TensorNetwork) like this [post](https://blog.tensorflow.org/2020/02/speeding-up-neural-networks-using-tensornetwork-in-keras.html)
+- Implement imbalanced methods to automaticaly balanced a dataset
 - Use [Transformers](https://arxiv.org/abs/1706.03762) ([HuggingFace](https://huggingface.co/))
+- Implement a Pre-trained transformers
+- Test NLP with Reinforcement Learning
+- Knowledge Graph
+- Use distributed Deep Learning
-- Distributed Neural Networks
+- Use TensorNetwork to accelerate Neural Networks
-- GridSearch for Hyperparameters tuning
-- Transform the notebook in script with dictionnary of models to test
+- Select a class of models with the right method and does hyperparameters tuning
+- Use Quantum NLP (QNLP)
 ---
 ## Contribution
 Your contributions are always welcome!